About Spring for Music OPPORTUNITIES

 Just where do your old musical instruments go?
 In Rochester, hundreds of donors have chosen to donate them to city school students.
 The generosity of these donors has created great opportunities for city students.
 Since the program's launch, we've received hundreds of used musical instruments annually from throughout Monroe County, New York State, and beyond.
 These instruments are restored to their former glory and distributed to the schools and classrooms that need them most.

 When we started this program in 2005, there were schools where only the first 14 fourth graders had a chance to play an instrument due to the instrument supply.
-Now that we have donated more than 2,000 instruments, students have a chance to play -- and to choose an instrument that speaks to them!
+Now that we have donated almost 2,500 instruments, students have a chance to play -- and to choose an instrument that speaks to them!

 What instruments do we accept?